rockymadden/github-crypt/readme.md

 ## Usage

-All subcommands prompt for required arguments which were not provided via options, which allows for both option-based and interactive usage.
+All subcommands prompt for required arguments which were not provided via options.
+This allows for both traditional option-based usage and also interactive/prompt-based usage.

 ```bash
 $ github-crypt --help